 Learn more: Auto-Owners Insurance Review

 Grange’s car insurance policies are slightly more expensive than the average rate in Grand Rapids.
 However, the company offers impressive coverage options and great discounts, including the OnTrack safe driver discount program, for drivers who want a lower rate.

 Some of Grange’s insurance endorsements include pet injury coverage, mobile device coverage, original manufacturer parts coverage, gap insurance, rental car reimbursement and full glass repair coverage.
 You can also add accident forgiveness to your policy if you have a clean driving record.

 Cheapest car insurance in Grand Rapids

-The average cost of car insurance in Grand Rapids is less expensive than the average rate in Michigan, which is $2,375 per year for full coverage insurance and $995 per year for minimum coverage insurance.
-For comparison, the United States national average rate is $1,738 for full coverage insurance and $563 for minimum coverage insurance.
+The average cost of car insurance in Grand Rapids is less expensive than the average rate in Michigan, $2,309 per year for full coverage insurance and $948 per year for minimum coverage insurance.
+For comparison, the United States’ national average rate is $1,674 for full coverage insurance and $565 for minimum coverage insurance.

-Some car insurance companies charge lower rates than others.
+Some car insurance companies charge lower rates than others, but rates are based on many factors and vary greatly between drivers.
 The table below looks at the cheapest car insurance in Grand Rapids from the most popular carriers based on market share:

 |Insurance Company||Average Annual Premium for Minimum Coverage||Average Annual Premium for Full Coverage|